Lecture 13 - Attention and impulsivity

 • How well does a deficit in inhibition or motivation/reward processing explain the clinical symptoms associated with ADHD?

 • Is it plausible to assume a single core deficit?
-What is the alternative?
+What are the alternative options?
+And what are the implications for designing effective interventions?

 Take a break